eclipse-basyx/basyx-java-server-sdk/examples/README.md

 ## BaSyx with Node-RED

 See the separate [Node-RED example](BaSyxNodeRED) for a comprehensive setup leveraging Node-RED and a demo MQTT client producing data that is written into an AAS and visualized via the AAS Web UI.

+## BaSyx AAS Query Language Example

+See the separate [AAS Query Language Example](BaSyxQueryLanguage) for a comprehensive setup leveraging the AAS Query Language.